Decentralized Algorithms for Wasserstein Barycenters: Decentralized Mirror Prox for Wasserstein Barycenters

 \subsection{Experiments}

-Next, we illustrate the work of Algorithm \ref{MP_WB_distr} for different network architectures on Gaussians distributions and the notMNIST dataset.

-We randomly generated 10 Gaussian measures with equally spaced support of 100 points in $[-10, -10]$, mean from $[-5, 5]$ and variance from $[0.8, 1.8,]$.
-We studied the convergence of calculated barycenters to the theoretical true barycenter \cite{delon2020wasserstein} on different network architectures: the cycle graph, the complete graph, the star graph, and the Erd\H{o}s-R\'enyi random graph with probability of edge creation $p=0.5$.
+Next, we illustrate the work of Algorithm \ref{MP_WB_distr}.
+We randomly generated 10 Gaussian measures with equally spaced support of 100 points in $[-10, -10]$, mean from $[-5, 5]$ and variance from $[0.8, 1.8]$.
+We studied the convergence of calculated barycenters to the theoretical true barycenter \cite{delon2020wasserstein} on the Erd\H{o}s-R\'enyi random graph with probability of edge creation $p=0.5$.
 Figure \ref{fig:comparis_conv1} shows the the convergence of Algorithm \ref{MP_WB_distr} with respect to the function optimality gap and consensus gap.
 The slope ration $-1$ on logarithmic scale fits theoretical dependence of the desired accuracy $\e$ on number of iterations ($N \sim \e^{-1}$, Theorem \ref{Th:first_alg11}).